Contents

 - Pilgrimages to sacred places, i.e. places of ancient religious activities, or places mentioned in bible etc.

-- Religious oases and other circles (near churches) with meetings and activities for youth and young people.
-May seem while centered around religion.
-Even if it wasn’t for me a waste of time, nothing intelligent there.
+- Religious oases and other circles (near churches) with meetings and activities for youth and young people, but centered around religion.
+For me just a waste of time, nothing intelligent there.

-- Religion it’s taught in public schools.
+- Religion it’s taught in public schools🏫.
 Elementary and high schools.
 I had it 1h every week.
-It was probably easier to just sit and ignore, rather than make it so I wouldn’t attend
+It was probably easier to just sit and ignore, rather than make it so I wouldn’t attend, would still have to be somewhere else for 1h.

-It’s present like other patriotic subjects (Polish literature and History, forced even in technical high school) meant to spread patriotism.
+It’s present like other patriotic subjects (Polish literature and History, forced even in technical high school each year) meant to spread patriotism.
 Obviously this generates some profit for country, by imprinting those ideas in people since young ages. - Each school has a cross and Polish emblem.
 For me a clear commercial of both, and just an extension, reminder of the above point.
 Like that itself wasn’t enough or too much already.
 Reason is like so: if you get addicted to any (main religion in country or patriotism) you will be unlikely to leave.
 This means most profit, so it’s justified to promote this and commercialize.
 Emblems are rather cheap but have power.
-Same goes for country flags, just for patriotism.
+Same goes for country flags🇵🇱, just for patriotism.
+Whoever had a flag outside is for me invested too much in country of residence and made a free commercial for it.

-- Some private schools are Christian.
+- Some private schools🏫 are Christian.
 Probably with more religion subjects there.
 If parents are very religious and rich, they prefer that.
-Obviously I see it as bad for children as it hinders they brain and free will more.
-But once kids keep this religion spiral for years too long they likely keep it for life, that’s clearly the purpose.
+Obviously I see it as bad for children as it hinders more their brain and free will.
+But once kids keep this religion spiral for years too long they arelikely keep it for life, that’s clearly the purpose.

 - Religious politic parties.
 I think they saw an opportunity and just went to profit on that.
 Probably ages ago too.

-There are countries who don’t have or just don’t waste space - Marriages.
+There are countries who don’t have or just don’t waste space for graves (like China) and burn corpses (cremation) which can also be more environmentally friendly and wastes less space. - Marriages💒.
 Well another religious activity, made for profit.
 This one has even gone more out of control, with how much money can be spent on it by celebrities and other rich people.
+Depends also on how many guests are on wedding.
+On the other hand it is completely not needed as civil mariage is key and weddings are just an ever expensive tradition.

 - Mechandise.
-Icons.
+Symbols, Icons🖼️.
 So e.g. paintings of saints or other religious people, crosses, figurines, calendars, rosaries (for more praying), bibles.
-I guess papers or magazines too.
+Religious papers or magazines too.
 For me this just shows how religion is closely similar to any other business, seriously.
+People are actually paying for being stupider.

 Yet there are still many countries in which still the majority is religious.
 Well imagine how many world problems we could together solve or knowledge learn to make our lives better if we skipped all religions.